langurmonkey/gaiasky-web/content/news/2025/gaiasky_3.6.9.md

 - Harmonize and consolidate star and particle set creation methods under the same class.

 ## Build System
-- Add `--sun-misc-unsafe-memory-access=allow` to launch VM options to prevent logging unsafe operation access in LWJGL3.
 - Disable OptFlowCam export option for keyframes in Flatpak in order to avoid Python dependencies.
+- Upgrade to Gradle 8.14.2, which supports Java 24.
+- Update to bundled JRE 24 in packages.

 ## Documentation
 - Add new APIv2 package-level documentation.